Fighting Cock (bourbon)

-Fighting Cock is a brand of Kentucky straight bourbon whiskey produced in Bardstown, Kentucky by Heaven Hill Distilleries, Inc. It is sold in 16 oz (1 pint), 750ml, and 1-liter glass bottles.
+Fighting Cock is a brand of Kentucky straight bourbon whiskey produced in Bardstown, Kentucky by Heaven Hill Distilleries, Inc. It is sold in 16 oz (1 pint or 375 ml), 750 ml, and 1-liter glass bottles.

 The mash bill for Fighting Cock bourbon includes corn, barley and rye, and the product is aged for six years.
 It is bottled at 103 proof (51.5% alcohol by volume).
 As of 2022, the bottle label states that this bourbon is aged at least 36 months (3 years).

 Reviews

 Food critic Morgan Murphy said "The 6-year-old whiskey carries a honey, nutmeg, and leather flavor."